lmammino/loige.co/astro/src/content/posts/2014-03-30_reset-your-mysql-server-password/index.md

   - security
   - mysql
   - server
+description: Learn how to reset a lost MySQL root password by restarting the server with disabled security checks.
+This allows resetting the password directly in the database.
+Useful when locked out but reduces security temporarily.
 ---

 Few days ago I learned an interesting trick that allows you to reset the password on a MySql server.
 This trick is pretty useful in case you have lost (or you haven't ever had) the password of your MySql root user.